Swiss Chard

 How to Start

 Swiss chard likes full sun and well-draining soil.
-The seeds need a little preparation before sowing.
-Soak the seeds overnight.
-This will aid germination.
-Direct sow in rows 1 to 2 inches apart.
-Cover the seeds lightly with loose soil, and then sprinkle them with water.
+Soak seeds overnight.
+Sow seeds 1 to 2 inches apart.
+Cover the seeds lightly with loose soil, and then gently water them in.
 Plants should sprout in 7-14 days.

 Care

-Seedlings are tolerant of frost but protect from moderate to severe freezes.
-For a continuous supply, space each planting about 3 weeks apart.
-Once the plants are a couple of inches tall, thin them to about 4-6 inches apart.
+Seedlings are tolerant of frost, but protect them from moderate to severe freezes.
+For a continuous supply, plant each planting about three weeks apart.
+Once the plants grow and are a couple of inches tall, thin them to about 6-12 inches apart.

 Harvest